 Drawing on my decades of work as a photographer, speaker, author, professor and workshop founder, I’m pleased to offer personal and corporate consultation services including expert witness services in copyright infringement cases.
 Consultations are also available for universities and college photography programs interested in incorporating a freelance business practice curriculum into their classes.

-Photographer: Thirty years of working as a freelance photographer for many of the world’s best and most read publications including Time, Newsweek, The Washington Post, Politico, Vox, NBC News, USA Today, Sports Illustrated, People, Smithsonian, ESPN, National Geographic Traveler and more.
+Photographer: Thirty years of working as a freelance photographer with many of the world’s best and most read publications including Time, Newsweek, The Washington Post, Politico, Vox, NBC News, USA Today, Sports Illustrated, People, Smithsonian, ESPN, National Geographic Traveler and more.
 Throughout three decades of assignment work, I have negotiated contracts with those referenced above related to the copyright and licensing rights to my photographs.
 During this time my work has been represented by three highly respected photo agencies: Black Star, Aurora Photos and Contact Press Images.

-Expert Witness Services: Providing a range of expert witness services based upon extensive knowledge of industry wide licensing standards including creating valuations and market summaries for photo agencies and law firms engaged in infringement proceedings.
+Expert Services: Providing a range of expert services based upon extensive knowledge of industry wide licensing standards including creating valuations and market summaries for photo agencies and law firms engaged in infringement proceedings.

 Workshop Founder: The Business Of Photography Workshop provides professional photography organizations and universities nationwide with information on freelance practices specifically related to copyright, infringement, licensing, archive management and contract negotiations, to name a few of the key sections of the two-day seminar.
 The course is based at University of California, Los Angeles (UCLA) and has been hosted by multiple ASMP chapters, NPPA Northern Short Course, San Francisco State University, University of Arizona, San Diego State University and Brooks Institute among others.